limina1/video_article_converter/README.md

 3. Choose the desired video quality for download.

 4. The tool will download the video, extract chapters and subtitles, and analyze the video entropy.

+5. Use the interactive GUI to analyze the video:
+   - The entropy plot will be displayed, showing entropy over time for each chapter.
+   - You can make selections on the entropy plot to focus on specific parts of the video.
+   - Enter the number of frames you want to select per chapter or selection (default is 5).
-Moments where the entropy signal is stable is a strong indicator that a significant event (like a diagram) is being shown.
-You can pull up the video in a video player to verify this.
+   Rule of thumb: High entropy, and also where the entropy signal is less stable (goes up and down) likely indicates there is more movement, or that the frame is not a diagram, a low and stable entropy signal likely means that there is a diagram being shown.
+You can validate this by opening up the video in your favorite video player.

-5. Use the interactive GUI to select key frames based on the entropy plot.

 6. The tool will generate content based on the selected frames and video context.